 Still, for districts that plan ahead for the whole school year, Sacramento's rescheduling makes little difference.

 "It's really a nonevent for us," said Rick Hausman, chief business officer of the Cupertino Union School District, which borrowed $10.5 million about a month ago.
-"We already hit
+"We already hit our low spot in cash."

 Such borrowing has become more common as the state deferred more and more payments it owed schools and local governments.
 To maintain their cash flow, districts join a pool to issue what are known as temporary revenue anticipation notes, similar to bonds.